BlackIkeEagle/blog.herecura.eu/content/blog/2024-07-04-starlite-mk-v-archlinux-plasma-desktop/index.md

 ### Cons

 - The touch-pad does not properly disable while typing which leads to many accidental clicks while typing
+- Selecting large portions of text is tricky, sometimes the touch-pad does lose it's click while selecting
 - The keyboard with stand has more depth than a laptop, so no comfortable use of a laptop pillow in the sofa
+- The keyboard is missing some keys like `home`, `end`, `ins`, ... which make some tasks annoying
 - Maliit-keyboard only had qwerty layout, it conflicts a bit with my default azerty layout
+- Bluetooth does not work at all, its not even detected to be present

 ### Annoyances

 - Maliit-keyboard sometimes refuses to show, or the other way around to go away
 - Applications in XWayland don't always work so great with the on-screen keyboard
+- While using it as a tablet it is fairly heavy for long reading sessions

 ## Conclusion

-I like the Starlite MK V, it suits my needs pretty good and will over time replace a lightweight laptop and an aging Android tablet.
+I like the Starlite MK V, it suits my needs pretty good and might over time replace a lightweight laptop and an aging Android tablet.
 For tasks on the go it will come in handy.
 The keyboard with stand makes it handy to do some productivity tasks.
 The tablet mode makes it great for consuming media, books, papers, ...

 Overall I'm also impressed by how well everything already works with a touch-only interface (once installed).
 But compared to for example Android there are still some rough edges.
 Nothing outside of my expectation, I was expecting the need for some tweaking so it is fine for my use.
 But it is probably not yet for the general audience.